roytang/blog/content/quotes/sig.md

 Don&#x27;t think about past regrets or future worries.

-What&#x27;s important is that at the end of each day you can say to yourself, &quot;I did a damn good job today.&quot;
+What&#x27;s important is that at the end of each day you can say to yourself, "I did a damn good job today."

 ---